Event Ticketing

 Why offer different event ticket types?

-Right, now we've covered the basics, let's dive into the main types of tickets.
-Below are the top 10 ticket examples in events.
+Right now, we've covered the basics, so let's dive into the main types of tickets.
+Below are the top 13 ticket examples in events.

 1. General admission tickets

-General admission tickets are the cornerstone of any event.
-They ensure that the general public can participate in the event at an affordable price point.
-Unlike VIP or premium options, these event ticket types focus on providing access to the event itself without any added frills.
+They ensure that the general public can participate in the event at an affordable price.
 This straightforward approach is a great way to maximize the number of attendees, prioritizing accessibility to a wider audience.
+Events make people feel connected, with 75% of Americans reporting this sentiment, highlighting the importance of accessible events for community building.

 Advantages